websights

 Enter Operational Learning

-The combination of industry challenges with the need to deliver learning on-demand brings to light the concept of operational learning.
-Unlike learning within the HR or organization development team, operational learning is delivered by a specialized team aligned closely with the line of business.
-Their responsibility is to develop and deliver learning content around business execution, so it’s dynamic and used by “deskless” workers out in the field.
+This is where the concept of operational learning emerges as a promising solution.
+Unlike traditional learning approaches led by HR or organization development teams, operational learning is steered by a specialized team closely aligned with the line of business.
+Their mission is to develop and deliver learning content that directly supports business execution.
+This dynamic approach caters to “deskless” workers out in the field, enabling faster onboarding, equipping employees with up-to-date knowledge, and accelerating the rollout of new products.